radcamp/radcamp.github.io/Lisbon2020/07_momi2_API.md

 logging.basicConfig(level=logging.INFO,
                     filename="momi_log.txt")
 ```
+> **NB:** The `%matplotlib inline` magic command allows for plotting directly
+in the notebook environment.
+In the pca example, `toyplot` handled this for us.

-A demographic model is composed of leaf nodes, migration events,
+A demographic model is composed of leaf nodes, migration events, and size
-and size change events.
-We start with the simplest possible 2
+change events.
+We start with the simplest possible 2 population model, with
-population model, with no migration, and no size changes.
-For the
-sake of demonstrating model construction we choose arbitrary
+no migration, and no size changes.
+For the sake of demonstrating model
-values for `N_e` (the diploid effective size), and `t` (the time
+construction we choose arbitrary values for `N_e` (the diploid effective
-at which all lineages move from the "South" population to the
+size), and `t` (the time at which all lineages move from the "South"
-"North" population).
+population to the "North" population).

 ```
 model = momi.DemographicModel(N_e=1e5)
 model.add_leaf("North")
 model.add_leaf("South")
 model.move_lineages("South", "North", t=2e5)
 ```

 > **Note:** The default migration fraction of the `DemographicModel.move_lineages()`
 function is 100%, so if we do not specify this value then when we call `move_lineages`
 momi2 assumes we want to move **all** lineages from the source to the destination.